Top Top Top

 • Stealth (concealment, ambush)

-Autonomy dictates “rush in, if 90% fail it doesn’t matter”.
-Autonomy permits long-ranged or lurking weapons, which may permit stay-behind ambushes, combining elements of land and sea mines.
-Autonomous swarms can function like an expendable blitzkrieg, yet emerging suddenly and unexpectedly, operating in stealth in a land, sea, air, or space domain.
+Autonomy entails "rush in, if 90% fail it doesn't matter".
+It enables long-ranged or lurking weapons for stay-behind ambushes, combining aspects of land and sea mines.
+Autonomous swarms can act as an expendable blitzkrieg, emerging suddenly and unexpectedly, operating stealthily in land, sea, air, or space.

 The mass deployment of drone armies can very quickly change the balance in a conflict, especially autonomous weapons with functions comparable to a human soldier, or a manned military vehicle.
-The deployment of a large number of $6000 drones to the Ukrainian battlezone is courting controversy.
+The deployment of 50,000 drones per month in the Ukrainian battlespace, many of which costs as little at $6,000 is changing the face of conflict.
 Drones armed with inexpensive MANPADS-style warheads present an inexpensive and increasingly attractive alternative to conventional armies, especially when used in a defensive context.
 Iron Dome costs $100,000 for every $800 rocket it intercepts.
 This asymmetry facilitates autonomous wild weasel-style tactics.
-Autonomous (potentially nuclear-powered) stealth carriers can deploy a legion of drones in a range of configurations, potentially waiting for weeks or months before sudden activation.
+Autonomous (potentially nuclear-powered) stealth carriers can deploy drones in various configurations, waiting weeks or months before sudden activation.

 There could be blowback from a snap decision to ban to dissuade the use of AI weapons in war.
 For example, a conflict with fewer human warfighters may be a less trauma-inducing one, both physically and emotionally.

-Autonomous systems can provide powerful mechanisms for smaller, more vulnerable states to defend themselves from larger aggressors, at least long enough to call upon allies for further support.
-An international ban may weaken good faith actors who cooperate with international law, whilst leaving bad faith actors, including terrorist groups, unaffected, or even strengthened.
+Autonomous systems provide powerful defensive mechanisms for smaller, vulnerable states against larger aggressors.
+An international ban may weaken good faith actors while leaving bad faith actors and terrorist groups unaffected or strengthened.

-The breakout of war in Ukraine, and the international allied effort to supply weapons there (though not soldiers), also presents a potential loophole in international law.
-Legally, deploying soldiers in a conflict is a very different matter than deploying weapons.
-However, autonomous weapons are classified as weapons, like a rifle, which presents a legal conundrum.
+The Ukraine war and allied weapons supply efforts (without deploying soldiers) present a potential loophole in international law.
+Legally, deploying soldiers differs greatly from deploying weapons.
+However, autonomous weapons are classified as weapons like rifles, creating a legal conundrum.

-There is a potential for a race to the bottom in terms of safety, with little care afforded to the safety of civilians during and after an engagement.
-The specter of using autonomous weapons to terrorize civilization populations is also very concerning, especially concealed ‘stay-behind’ semi-active area denial units which deploy latently.
+A race to the bottom in safety is possible, with little regard for civilians during and after engagements.
+The specter of autonomous weapons terrorizing populations is concerning, especially concealed ‘stay-behind’ semi-active area denial units which deploy latently.
 Such units may be designed to maim but not kill per se, thereby evading legislation on ‘lethal’ autonomous weapons.

-Existing legislation will need to be rewritten to account for these developments, as the furor over massive deployments of armed drones in lieu of human troops creates exploitable loopholes.
-Dual-use technologies such as ‘autonomous firefighting and rescue equipment’ or ‘weed-blasting laser drones’ might be provided for one ostensible intention, yet rapidly repurposed for another.
+Dual-use technologies such as ‘autonomous firefighting and rescue equipment’ or ‘weed-blasting laser drones’ might be provided for one purpose but rapidly repurposed.

-It’s crucial that such insidious applications of autonomous weapons are tackled with urgency.
-These capabilities are emerging at a time when war itself is becoming increasingly tacit and deniable, an invisible war of demoralization and infrastructure attacks.
-The future of conflict will be two-pronged, one clandestine and aimed at civilians, and drone-oriented autonomous doctrine where things must inevitably and avoidably turn manifestly hot.
+Addressing insidious autonomous weapons applications is crucial as war becomes increasingly tacit and deniable – an invisible war of demoralization and infrastructure attacks.
+Future conflict will be two-pronged: clandestine attacks on civilians, and drone-oriented autonomous doctrine when things turn hot.

-Another disruptive aspect in war is the inexpensive and routine launch of large payloads into orbit, a price that has drastically reduced in recent years.
+Another disruptive aspect is the inexpensive routine launch of large payloads into orbit.
 This may make kinetic bombardment ‘rods from God’ economically feasible, and deployable to orbit on short notice as an intimidation tactic, with yields comparable to a small nuclear weapon, yet without necessarily invoking Mutually Assured Destruction or Non-Proliferation Treaties.
-Even non-state actors could potentially hold people to ransom by threatening to drop a dense but ostensibly legitimate payload (such as tungsten wing and engine parts, or Radioisotope Thermoelectric Generator isotopes) onto a precarious geological fault or major city.
-It’s important to ensure that a coordinated response to such threats is possible, hopefully in a manner less likely to risk inducing a Kessler Syndrome.
+Even non-state actors could hold people to ransom by threatening to drop dense but ostensibly legitimate payloads (like tungsten parts or Radioisotope Thermoelectric Generator isotopes) onto precarious geological faults, dams, or major cities.
+Coordinated responses to such threats are important, hopefully in a manner less likely to risk Kessler Syndrome.